kaizen-ai/kaizenflow/documentation/notes/code_style.md

 - The `from ... import *`
     - pollutes the namespace with the symbols and spreads over everywhere, making painful to clean up
-    - makes unclear from where each function is coming from, losing context that comes from the namespace
+    - obscures where each function is coming from, removing the context that comes from the namespace
     - is evil in many other ways (see [StackOverflow](https://stackoverflow.com/questions/2386714/why-is-import-bad))